Watch the Webinar Replay

 High-income families: Merit aid still shows up

 Need-based aid may be limited.
-But merit aid is based on how much a school wants your student.
+But merit aid is based on how much a college wants your student.

 Result: Many higher-income families still get real discounts by targeting the right schools.